knpuniversity/javascript/knpu/ep1-basics/delegate-selectors-ftw.md

 # Delegate Selectors FTW!

 So dang.
-Every time we add something new, it adds a new row to the table, but deleting it doesn't work until we refresh.
+Each time we submit, it adds a new row to the table, but its delete button doesn't work until we refresh.
 What's going on here?

 Well, let's think about it.
 In `RepLogApp`, the constructor function is called when we instantiate it.
 So, inside `$(document).ready()`.
 That means it's executed after the entire page has loaded.

-Then, at *that* exact moment, our code finds all elements with a `js-delete-rep-log` class in the HTML at that moment, and attaches the listener to each DOM Element.
+Then, at *that* exact moment, our code finds all elements with a `js-delete-rep-log` class in the HTML, and attaches the listener to each DOM Element.
 So if we have 10 delete links on the page initially, it attaches this listener to those 10 individual DOM Elements.
 If we add a new `js-delete-rep-log` element later, there will be no listener attached to it.
-The problem is really simple.
-So, what is the fix?
+So when we click delete, nothing happens!
+So, what's the fix?

-If you're like me, you may have fxied this in a really crappy way before.
-Whenever I would add something dynamically to my page, I would manually try to attach any missing listeners to it.
-SO error prone and annoying!
+If you're like me, you've probably fixed this in a really crappy way before.
+Back then, after dynamically adding something to my page, I would manually try to attach whatever listeners it needed.
+This is SUPER error prone and annoying!

 ## Your New Best Friend: Delegate Selectors